By Laura Myers

 Haskell met his future wife, Ashley Kamen, at Bard College in upstate New York.

-Key West serves as inspiration for Haskell and his own kids to discover for themselves how interesting and unique their home is.
+Key West serves as inspiration for Haskell and his family to discover for themselves how interesting and unique their home is.